Best Junior ISAs

 This can be a bit of a source of worry for some parents – that their darling offspring might blow 18 years of savings earmarked for university or a car, but the money will be in their name and they technically can spend it how they want.

-Should I open a Junior ISA for my child?
+Do you need a Junior ISA for your child?

 If you’ve got kids and are looking to help them save for their future, Junior ISAs are a really good option.

-Now, while you won’t have to pay tax on most children’s savings accounts, there are rules that means if your child gets more than £100 in interest from money given by a parent, you do have to pay tax if it’s above your Personal Savings Allowance.
+You can of course save elsewhere, and if you want them to have access, that might be better.
+But you do need to watch out for tax.
+While a child won’t have to pay tax on most children’s savings accounts, that’s not always the case.
+There are rules that mean if your child gets more than £100 in interest from money given by you as a parent, you do have to pay tax if it’s above your Personal Savings Allowance.